jainqq-org/JLOR/README.md

 > [!NOTE]
-> Current translation quality is only acceptable for discoverability purposes and general understanding.
+> Only texts that do not have English translations available have been processed.
+Current translation quality is only acceptable for discoverability purposes and general understanding.
 Currently, Gemini-1.5 Flash and Claude-Haiku LLM models are being used to generate the translations.
 The translation processing will be re-run over the next few years and it is expected the quality will improve immensely.
 With the current models, there may be hallucinations (repeated phrases or irrelevant phrases) given the nature of AI LLMs.

 _Want to request a book to be translated?
 Email quantum@jainelibrary.org with the book link or title._